-You’ve been a good girl this year, and because you’re the kind of gal everyone wants to be around, you can expect invitations.
+It’s been a good year of recovery and sobriety; you’ve made friends and developed supportive social networks.
+You can expect invitations.
 Lots of them.
 Whether they come by mail, telephone, text, or your favorite social networking site, you can count on being invited to lots of sober get-togethers and jolly good times galore this year.

 Your sponsor, sober sisters, and friends in addiction recovery are sure to request your attendance at various gatherings to make sure you stay safe during the holidays.
-Plus, since you’re in recovery, you’ve been attending 12-Step meetings.
-Self-help groups put on all kinds of sober events to help people maintain their sobriety during December.
+Plus, you’ve been attending 12-Step meetings since you’re in recovery.
+Self-help groups put on all kinds of sober events to help people maintain their sobriety during the winter holidays.
 Examples of these groups include:

 - Alcoholics Anonymous